AntitheticalElysium/Nutrition-Survey/README.md

 ## 📋 What This Tool Does

 This tool takes your food survey data (Excel files) and:
-- ✅ Calculates weekly nutritional intake for each participant
+- ✅ Calculates **daily** nutritional intake for each participant
 - ✅ Matches food items from surveys to a nutritional database
-- ✅ Generates easy-to-read summary reports
+- ✅ Generates easy-to-read summary reports in Excel format, comparing individual intake to reference values.
-- ✅ Creates visual charts and statistics for analysis

 ## 📁 Project Structure